Sheffield, Pennsylvania: Demographics

 There were 510 households, out of which 30.4% had children under the age of 18 living with them, 52.5% were married couples living together, 11.8% had a female householder with no husband present, and 32.4% were non-families.
 27.3% of all households were made up of individuals, and 14.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.45 and the average family size was 2.96.

 In the CDP, the population was spread out, with 24.6% under the age of 18, 6.9% from 18 to 24, 26.0% from 25 to 44, 24.8% from 45 to 64, and 17.6% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females, there were 92.7 males.
 For every 100 females age 18 and over, there were 87.5 males.

 The median income for a household in the CDP was $36,307, and the median income for a family was $46,912.
 Males had a median income of $29,886 versus $18,750 for females.
 The per capita income for the CDP was $16,751.
 About 7.8% of families and 11.4% of the population were below the poverty line, including 18.1% of those under age 18 and 7.2% of those age 65 or over.

+Government and infrastructure

+The Sheffield Volunteer Fire Department provides fire protection services.

+Starting in 2022, the community used private ambulances, as the volunteer fire department at that time ended its ambulance services.

+Culture

+The Sheffield Depot Heritage Museum is in Sheffield.

+The Johnny Appleseed Festival was held in the community.
+In 2024 the organization that enacted the festival stated that there were not enough people to work to establish the festival.

+Education

+It is in the Warren County School District.
+The district operates Sheffield Area Elementary Middle School, while high school students attend Warren Area High School.

+It formerly operated Sheffield Area Middle-High School.
+The enrollment was about 600 in 1980, and by spring 2024 it was down to 224.
+In the 2024-2025 school year, due to a lack of employees, the school district began requiring Sheffield area high school students to take core classes at Warren Area High School, while they would take electives at the Sheffield campus.
+In 2025 the school board voted to end the Sheffield Area High School program altogether, with the building turned into a combined elementary and middle school facility.

+The Ruth M. Smith Center operated a day care which was the sole licensed facility in the township.
+In the 1980s and 1990s it typically had 40 children.
+It closed in 2022, and by then attendance was down to eight children.